Chinese Giant Aims for the Future of Smart Cars by Expanding Artificial Intelligence Technologies for Premium Brands

 -

-Among the agreements already signed, those with high-end automotive brands stand out, which seek to integrate resources such as facial recognition, natural language voice commands and intelligent driver behavior monitoring.
-These systems are based on the AliOS platform, operated by Alibaba itself, which has become a reference in connected ecosystems for vehicles.
+Among the agreements already signed are those with high-end automotive brands that seek to integrate features such as facial recognition, natural language voice commands, and intelligent driver behavior monitoring.
+These systems are based on the AliOS platform, operated by Alibaba itself, which has been becoming a reference in connected ecosystems for vehicles.

-Second The Coffee, the new contracts involve automakers such as BMW, Mercedes-Benz and local luxury brands from China.
-Alibaba's bet is in line with the global trend of digitalization of mobility, in which on-board technology becomes as valuable as the engine under the hood.
+According to O Cafezinho, the new contracts involve automakers such as BMW, Mercedes-Benz, and local luxury brands from China.
+Alibaba’s bet is aligned with the global trend of mobility digitization, where embedded technology becomes as valuable as the engine under the hood.

-Alibaba's move is seen as part of a broader effort by the Chinese government and local companies to position the country as a leader in the new era of connected and autonomous mobility.
-State support for AI research and Industry 4.0 is also has leveraged the ability of big tech to innovate at high speed.
+Alibaba’s movement is seen as part of a larger effort by the Chinese government and local businesses to position the country as a leader in the new era of connected and autonomous mobility.
+State support for AI research and Industry 4.0 also has boosted the big tech’s ability to innovate at high speed.

-Furthermore, Alibaba's presence in various sectors, such as fintech, cloud computing and AI for smart cities, allows the company to integrate its services across the board, offering complete solutions for manufacturers and consumers.
+Additionally, Alibaba’s presence in various sectors such as fintech, cloud computing, and AI for smart cities allows the company to integrate its services cross-functionally, offering complete solutions for manufacturers and consumers.

 Oi